jaykang920/x2clr/README.md

 -------

 x2clr is distributed under [MIT License](http://opensource.org/licenses/MIT).
-See the file COPYING for license details.
+See the file LICENSE for details.